AguaClara/UASB/UASBdesignmanual.md

 * **Pros**: Less shearing
 * **Cons**: Drilling holes makes the bucket vulnerable to leaks.
 Ease of replacement is still an issue

 3. Weld two brackets onto the inner wall of the holding tank.
 Put a hose clamp around the bucket and mount the bucket via the clamp onto two small rollers.
-These rollers are placed in two
+These rollers are placed into the brackets.

+* **Pros**: Easily adjustable system allows for testing multiple pivot locations
+* **Cons**: Challenging fabrication, requires extra parts

+The team first decided to go with option 3 due to the modularity it provided.
+However upon further discussion during fabrication, the team decided to fabricate a system using 80-20 bars that would be simpler to make and provide more modularity.

 ### Experimental Frame Design
-In order to test the tipping bucket and find the right dimensions, the team fabricated a frame made of 80/20 extrusion bars that the bucket rests inside of.
-The benefit of using 80/20 bars is that they allow easy adjustment of the dimensions of our frame.
-Once the optimal orientation is decided upon after bench-top testing, the pivots can directly be screwed into the bucket minus the frame.

 The frame is made up of four bars that form a rectangle around the circumference of the bucket, two vertical bars perpendicular to the rectangle that extend parallel to the sides of the bucket, and one bar between the two vertical bars that is beneath the bucket for support.